void

 Frýdlant 1915

-Frýdlant nad Ostravicí is mentioned when Einjährigfreiwilliger Marek on the train between Budějovice and Bruck relates the story of his time as editor of Svět zvířat.
-The theme is more precisely his row with Jos.
+Frýdlant nad Ostravicí is mentioned when Einjährigfreiwilliger Marek, on the train between Budějovice and Bruck, recounts his time as editor of Svět zvířat.
+The theme is, more precisely, his dispute with Jos.
 M. Kadlčák, the editor of Selský obzor.
 Marek had sent an insolent letter to the editor, describing him as a dumb beast.

 Background